Efficient Continual Learning in Language Models via Thalamically Routed Cortical Columns: Introduction

-A related line of work has begun to treat adaptation at inference time as a first-class capability.
-Test-time learning methods show that unlabeled deployment streams contain actionable adaptation signals, often accessible through perplexity minimization under constrained updates \cite{hu2025testtime}.
-Model-merging approaches provide a complementary perspective, demonstrating that local mixtures and constrained gating can absorb some of the same benefits while reducing online cost \cite{bertolissi2025ttmm,qiu2025mingle}.
-The common lesson is clear: useful adaptation signals are present during deployment, but current methods typically exploit them through procedures layered on top of a largely unchanged backbone.
-This makes the resulting systems difficult to stabilize over long horizons and difficult to compare cleanly, because the adaptation mechanism is external rather than native to the forward computation.
+This gap has become more visible as sequence models diversify.
+State-space and hybrid backbones improve efficiency and long-context handling \cite{lahoti2026mamba3,jambateam2025jamba}, while structured gating improves stability and context extrapolation \cite{qiu2025gatedattention}.
+At the same time, sparse routing remains fragile under distribution shift in mixture based and state-space settings \cite{therien2025continualmoe,zhan2025routingmamba}.
+Related work on test-time learning and model merging reaches a similar conclusion from another angle: deployment streams contain useful adaptation signals, but current methods usually exploit them through procedures layered on top of a mostly unchanged backbone \cite{hu2025testtime,bertolissi2025ttmm,qiu2025mingle}.
+The result is a system in which plasticity is useful but poorly localized.

-In this paper, we argue that continual learning should be expressed at the architectural level.
-We introduce \textbf{TRC}$^{2}$, a decoder-only backbone whose design centers on two ideas.
-First, communication across the network should be state-dependent and selective, so that the effect of new information is routed rather than broadcast indiscriminately.
-Second, fast adaptation should be carried by mechanisms that can respond online without forcing the entire backbone to drift.
-Concretely, \textsc{TRC}$^2$ combines a stack of cortical columns with two global systems: a \emph{thalamic router}, which converts intermediate cortical state into a modulatory signal for subsequent columns, and a \emph{hippocampal memory}, which provides event-selective retrieval, delayed writing based on surprise, and replay-driven consolidation.
-The result is a decoder in which stability and plasticity are not treated as external training heuristics, but as explicit components of the model's internal computation.
+We therefore argue that continual learning should be expressed at the architectural level.
+We introduce \textbf{TRC}$^{2}$ (Figure \ref{fig:trc2_main}), a decoder-only backbone that combines stacked cortical columns with two global systems: a \emph{thalamic router}, which turns intermediate cortical state into selective modulatory feedback for later columns, and a \emph{hippocampal memory}, which supports event-selective retrieval, delayed surprise based writing, and replay driven consolidation.
+This design localizes fast adaptation while preserving a slower stable pathway.
+Unlike methods that constrain update subspaces but still rely on a largely static backbone and external regularization \cite{biswas2026ella}, \textsc{TRC}$^2$ makes interference control part of the forward computation itself.

-This architectural choice targets a gap in current continual adaptation for language models.
-Methods that constrain update subspaces can reduce forgetting substantially, but they still rely on a largely static backbone and external regularization to manage interference \cite{biswas2026ella}.
-By contrast, \textsc{TRC}$^2$ embeds interference control directly into the model through modulatory routing, retrospective surprise-based memory writing, and replay-guided consolidation.
-In that sense, the proposed model is not simply a new backbone with add-on memory.
-It is an attempt to make continual adaptation part of the representational geometry of the decoder itself.